Trump and Democrats turn rivals Texas and California into proxies for national power struggle

 The House issued civil arrest warrants for absent Democrats and Abbott ordered state troopers to help find and arrest them, but lawmakers physically outside Texas are beyond the jurisdiction of state authorities.

-“If you continue to go down this road, there will be consequences," House Speaker Rep. Dustin Burrows threatened from the chamber floor Monday.

 Abbott, for his part, has derided absent Democrats as “un-Texan.”
-Democrat have answered by casting the governor and his ally, Texas Attorney General Ken Paxton, as Trump lackeys.
+Democrats have answered by casting the governor and his ally, Texas Attorney General Ken Paxton, as Trump lackeys.

-“When Donald Trump say jump, Greg Abbott and Ken Paxton say, ‘How high?’”
-Illinois Gov. JB Pritzker said Tuesday.
+“When Donald Trump calls, they say, ‘Yes, sir.
+Right away,’” Illinois Gov. JB Pritzker said Tuesday.

 Republicans currently hold 25 of Texas' 38 U.S. House seats.
 The GOP replacement map is drawn to boost Republicans to 30 seats and reduce Democrats to eight.
 Republicans' current advantage of nearly 2-to-1 is already a wider partisan gap than the 2024 presidential results: Trump won 56.1% of Texas ballots, while Democrat Kamala Harris received 42.5%.